 The Town Treasurer (and Assistant Treasurer) shall refrain from any personal activity that may conflict with the proper execution of the investment program or which could impair ability to make impartial investment decisions.
-Said individuals shall disclose to the Town Manager any material financial interest in financial institutions that do business with the Town.
+Said individuals shall disclose to the Town Manager, and file in writing with the Town Clerk, any material financial interest in financial institutions that do business with the Town.
 They shall also disclose any large personal financial investment positions or loans that could be related to the performance of the Town's investments.